OData $filter syntax in Azure AI Search

 - Calls to Boolean functions, including:

 geo.intersects, which tests whether a given point is within a given polygon.
-For more information, see OData geo-spatial functions in Azure Cognitive Search.
+For more information, see OData geo-spatial functions in Azure AI Search.

 search.in, which compares a field or range variable with each value in a list of values.
 For more information, see OData

 search.ismatchscoring, which execute full-text search operations in a filter context.
-For more information, see OData full-text search functions in Azure Cognitive Search.
+For more information, see OData full-text search functions in Azure AI Search.